Indecomposable continua as Higson coronae: Indecomposable continua as Higson coronae

-that is, $g$ is uniformly expansive.
-Thus $g$ is a coarse map close to $f$.
-Hence, $E$ satisfies the property $(\mathfrak{C})$. \end{proof}
+This establishes that $h$ is $\tau$-uniformly expansive.
+Thus $h$ is a coarse map close to $f$.
+Hence, $E$ satisfies $(\mathfrak{C})$. \end{proof}

-The next lemma follows from \cite[Theorem 3.11]{ALC1} since any geodesic metric space is coarsely quasi-convex and any bijective bi-Lipschitz map into a net is a coarse equivalence (cf. \cite[Proposition 3.25]{ALC0}).
+The next lemma follows from the proof of \cite[Theorem 3.11]{ALC1} since any geodesic metric space is coarsely quasi-convex and any coarse quasi-isometry induces a coarse equivalence (cf. \cite[Proposition 3.25]{ALC0}).

-\begin{lemma}[\cite{ALC1}] If $X$ is a geodesic metric space then there exist a coarse equivalence $f:V(G)\to X$ from the vertices $V(G)$ of a connected graph $G$, where the metric on $V(G)$ is induced by the path metric on $G$. \end{lemma}
+\begin{lemma} \cite{ALC1} If $X$ is a geodesic metric space then there exist a connected graph $G$ and a coarse equivalence $f:V(G)\to X$ from the vertices $V(G)$ of $G$, where the metric on $V(G)$ is induced by the path metric on $G$ such that each edge of which is isometric to the unit interval. \end{lemma}